AdobeXD/plugin-samples/guides/how-to-work-with-scenenodelist-guide/README.md

-# How to work with SceneNodeList
+# How to work with a SceneNodeList

 This sample demonstrates how to work with a SceneNodeList in Adobe XD.
 The short version of this story is that a `SceneNodeList` is _not an Array_.
 Read on for details.